 - Understand how advanced your endometriosis is

-If conservative surgery doesn't work or you have severe endometriosis, your doctor might recommend assisted reproductive therapy (ART).
-These fertility treatments include:
+If conservative surgery doesn't work or you have severe endometriosis, your doctor might recommend fertility treatment.
+Fertility treatment may include:

 - Intrauterine insemination (IUI).
 This procedure uses a long, narrow tube to insert collected sperm inside the uterus.
 Sometimes, doctors perform IUI after a course of drugs that stimulate ovulation.
 This can increase your chances of getting pregnant.